 (They can, however, be rather costly.)

 We at Mind Studios Games are already incorporating elements of artificial intelligence into our creations.
 So far, this trend has only started getting traction in hyper-casual game development specifically, but seeing the benefits it brings, we believe it’s here to stay.

 Competing with mobile game industry leaders like Voodoo is tough.
 However, the good thing about the hyper-casual genre is that with lightweight and simple games, the competition between developers is way less scary than among hardcore game creators.
 The latter sometimes have to fight for every user.

 Hyper-casual games happily coexist: a gamer can play a variety of hyper-casuals, each for different moods and different amounts of free time.
 And no one will suffer much loss in revenue as long as users come back.
 Casually.

 If you’re planning to create hyper casual games using Unity or you have any questions about hyper casual games, get in touch with us.
-We have a strong game development department that will be happy to answer any and all of your questions and help with development.
+We have a strong outsource mobile game development department that will be happy to answer any and all of your questions and help with development.